Kunal-Wagh282/Lung_Capacity_Enhancer-GDSC-Repo-/README.md

 <br><br>
-This project consists of an Arduino code for the Lung Capacity Enhancer device and a web application with separate frontend and backend.
+***This project consists of an Flutter Application code, Arduino code and a web application with separate frontend and backend for the Lung Capacity Enhancer device along with the URL provided to the deployed website.***
 ## Table of Contents
 - [Problem Statement](#problem-statement)
 - [About Device](#about-device)